Is Distilled Water Safe to Drink? Here Are the Facts.

 That said, you can install a home water filter to improve your water quality further and prevent contaminants from secretly invading your water supply.
 Luckily, household water treatment systems can enhance tap water’s taste and odor and remove specific pollutants.

-Whole-house filtration systems (aka, point-of-entry (POE) treatment systems) filter all the water entering your household.
+Whole house water filtration systems (aka, point-of-entry (POE) treatment systems) filter all the water entering your household.
 That means, every time you open a faucet, filtered water will come gushing out.
 Filtered water will also be available in your shower, washing machine, dishwasher, and even your toilet.
 Also, whole-house systems are very environmentally friendly.
 They supply huge volumes of fresh, clean filtered water to large households without producing an ounce of wastewater.

 If you’re looking for a system that offers these and other incredible benefits, look no further than the Springwell CF1 whole-house filtration system.
 The CF1 is arguably the best whole-house system on the market.
 It’s a robust, efficient, and highly affordable system with a filtering capacity and performance like no other.